dimaslanjaka/universal-framework/wp-content/plugins/google-apps-login/readme.txt

 1. Search for 'Google Apps Login'
 1. Click Install
 1. Click Activate on the plugin
-1. Go to 'Google Apps Login' under Settings in your Wordpress admin area
+1. Go to 'Google Apps Login' under Settings in your WordPress admin area
 1. Follow the instructions on that page to obtain two codes from Google, and also submit two URLs back to Google

 If you cannot install from the WordPress plugins directory for any reason, and need to install from ZIP file:

-1. Upload `googleappslogin` directory and contents to the `/wp-content/plugins/` directory, or upload the ZIP file directly in the Plugins section of your Wordpress admin
+1. Upload `googleappslogin` directory and contents to the `/wp-content/plugins/` directory, or upload the ZIP file directly in the Plugins section of your WordPress admin
 1. Follow the instructions from step 4 above

 Personalized instructions to configure the plugin by registering your site with Google Apps are linked from the WordPress admin panel once you have activated the plugin.
-For a (non-personalized) preview of these instructions please [click here](http://wp-glogin.com/installing-google-apps-login/basic-setup/).
+For a (non-personalized) preview of these instructions please [click here](https://wp-glogin.com/installing-google-apps-login/basic-setup/).

 == Changelog ==

+= 3.4.4 =

+Updated compatibility with the WordPress 5.7 release.
+Login with the google button removed static images generated same button using HTML code and use google svg icon Bug fixed for header already sent

+= 3.4.3 =

+Updated compatibility with the WordPress 5.6 release.

+= 3.4.2 =

+Added missing alt attribute in image tag.
+Set httponly flag in cookie.
+Added custom text support for login with google button.

+= 3.4.1 =

+Bug fixing for PHP Notice: Undefined index: approval_prompt.
+Bug Fixing for PHP Deprecated: Array and string offset access syntax with curly braces is deprecated.

+= 3.4 =

+Bug fixing for Invalid parameter value for approval_prompt: 'auto'.
+Updated compatibility with the WordPress 5.4 release.

 = 3.3 =